bachmannpatrick/CohortAnalysis-Example/README.md

 # CohortAnalysis-Example
 In this example, you can analyze customer retention over time using cohort analysis.
 A 'cohort' is a group of customers who share a common characteristic - here, their signup month.
-Your goal is to calculate retention rates for each cohort and visualize them in a heatmap.
+The goal is to calculate retention rates for each cohort and visualize them in a heatmap.

 #Dataset Description
 The dataset ('cohort_exercise_dataset.csv') contains: